 Here’s a quick reference that covers the most common style questions we get.

 Don’t use all caps in headlines.
 It is difficult to read and creates a poor user experience.

-Use parallel construction.
+Use parallel construction when possible.

 Capitalize only the first word after the bullet.

-Consider bold text for introductory phrases
+Consider bold text for introductory phrases.

 The em dash—which signifies emphasis or a break in thought—should not have spaces on either side.
 Do not make an em dash with two hyphens.

 For editorial guidelines, see product name usage and trademarks.
 For detailed legal guidelines, see current product names with trademarks.
 A complete list of current product names with correct trademark symbol usage is available on our legal information page.

 Serial (Oxford) comma

 Use a comma before “and” in a series: red, white, and blue.